-You may have heard some of these pregnancy food myths even before you became pregnant or maybe you just recently learned some of them since you’ve been Googling all things pregnancy.
+You may have heard some of these 7 common pregnancy food myths even before you became pregnant or maybe you just recently learned some of them since you’ve been Googling all things pregnancy.
 Nutrition and dietetics can be confusing and intimidating during pregnancy, but I’m here to help guide you!

 The truth is, there is a lot of misinformation out there related to prenatal nutrition.
 Rest assured, you can always count on us to provide evidence-based guidance and bust the pregnancy myths about nutrition during pregnancy.

 1. You need to eat for two.

 It is a common misconception that when you are pregnant you are eating for both you and your baby.
 While yes, technically, you are eating to not only fuel you but to grow your baby, but this does not mean you add an extra 1600-1800 calories to your daily diet.

 It is also true your nutrient needs increase, but they do not double.

 During the last few months of pregnancy, it is suggested to increase your calories by 350-500 calories a day in the second and third trimesters.
 This may be appropriate for some women, but not for every one (1).